Manoranjan Ravichandran

-Ravichandran Manoranjan is an Indian actor who appears in Kannada films.
+Manoranjan Ravichandran is an Indian actor who appears in Kannada films.

 The son of Kannada film star actor-director V. Ravichandran, Manoranjan made his debut with the Kannada film Saheba (2017), directed by Bharath, which was released to mixed reviews, but earned him good reviews.

 Early and personal life

-Manoranjan Ravichandran was born to Kannada Legacy Film making family of Actor, Director and filmmaker Crazy Star V. Ravichandran and Sumathy.
+Manoranjan Ravichandran was born to Kannada actor and director V. Ravichandran and Sumathy.
 He has a sister Geethanjali and a brother Vikram.
 He is a grandson of notable South Indian film producer N. Veeraswamy.

 Manoranjan has attended acting classes at Abhinaya Tharanga and was trained by A S Murthy's daughter.
 He has learnt dance in Chennai and martial arts in Bangalore.
 His initial interest was in Cricket which he wanted to shape up as his career.
 He played tournaments at the district level and was about to play at the state level when he met with a hand injury.
 He eventually landed up in films and took up his father's production film.